 I have shared with you plenty of pancakes to give you a recipe to try every day of the week!
 My favorite so far is the Peanut Butter Streusel Chocolate Chip Pancakes.
 That’s a big name for a plate of pancakes, but they deserved it.
 They were good.

-– It has to be thick.
+- The pancakes have to be thick.

 - It has to be filling.

 This protein pumpkin pancakes recipe accomplishes all of those things.
 Plus, I like to call them semi-healthy.
 (Putting butter and syrup on them does something to the healthiness of a meal, so that only makes these semi-healthy.)

-- 8 large eggs
+- Lots of eggs

 - cottage cheese

-Mix together the eggs, yogurt, cottage cheese and pumpkin.
+- Mix together the eggs, yogurt, cottage cheese and pumpkin.

-In another bowl, mix together the baking mix, sugar, and spices.
+- In another bowl, mix together the baking mix, sugar, and spices.
 Add this to the wet ingredients and mix just until combined.
 The batter will be thick.

-Using a large serving spoon, scoop batter onto a hot skillet that has been sprayed with cooking spray.
+- Using a large serving spoon, scoop batter onto a hot skillet that has been sprayed with cooking spray.
 Cook for about 3 minutes on each side, or until pancakes are done.

-Serve warm with butter and syrup.
+- Serve warm with butter and syrup.